-- The application forms are available either online or from the SDM (Sub-Divisional Magistrate) or of the Tehsil or Revenue Department. - In case none of your family members have earlier been issued a Caste Certificate, a local enquiry is conducted before issuing the Certificate to you. - Proof of residence in Rajasthan for a minimum specified period. - An affidavit stating that you belong to a Scheduled Caste, and - The specified court stamp fee are required at the time of application. - Then an enquiry will happen to check residence, income, caste and 'creamy layer'. - Should get enquiry within 21 days.
+- The application forms are available either online or from the SDM (Sub-Divisional Magistrate) or of the Tehsil or Revenue Department. - In case none of your family members have earlier been issued a Caste Certificate, a local enquiry is conducted before issuing the Certificate to you. - Proof of residence in MP for a minimum specified period. - An affidavit stating that you belong to a Scheduled Caste, and - The specified court stamp fee are required at the time of application. - Then an enquiry will happen to check residence, income, caste and 'creamy layer'. - · Should get enquiry within 21 days.

 - i.
-Enquire at the DM/SDM's office where submitted application; then - ii.
-Submit an RTI to the DM/SDM.
-(Click here for a list of the District Collectors in Rajasthan or click your district http://districts.nic.in/ - iii.
-Appealing under the state Public Services Delivery Guarantee Act which guarantees the delivery of basic public services like issuing caste & birth certificates to citizens within a stipulated time frame and allows a fine per day for officials who don't hold to that time-frame.(See website here) - iv.
+Enquire at the Collectors's office where submitted application; then - ii.
+Submit an RTI to Collector.
+Click here for list of collectors in MP or click on your district here; then - iii.
+Appealing under the state Public Services Delivery Guarantee Act 2010 which guarantees the delivery of basic public services like issuing caste & birth certificates to citizens within a stipulated time frame & allows a fine of Rs250/day for officials who don't hold to that time-frame (Web here.) - iv.
 Using the Central Government's on-line grievance redressal mechanism here